 1. Archie Love, a worker at Springstein Mill in Chester, South Carolina, 1908.

 There's a lot to see in the eyes of this young man.
 The location of this photo was not documented, but it was likely taken at the Springstein Mill Village, also in Chester.
 When the photographer inquired about this boy's age, the boy hesitated and answered, "fourteen."
 At the time of this photo he'd been working in the mill for five years; his first six months he worked nights.
+In the early industrial revolution there were no child labor laws, in fact there were no labor laws at all which resulted in harrowing working conditions for people of all ages.

 2. Young doffers at Mollahan Mill in Newberry, South Carolina, 1908.

 Young boys were often assigned the job of "doffer" at the mill.
 A "doffer" is someone who removes bobbins, spindles and pirns holding spun fiber (thread-like) from the spinning frame and then replaces them with empty ones.
+This was an extremely dangerous job as the machines were moving while this occurred.
+The position was often given to children because they had small, nimble fingers that could slip in and make the exchange.

 3. Emmett Capps stops to pose for a photograph in Spartanburg, South Carolina, May 1912.

 This young boy worked in the spinning room at Beaumont Mill in Spartanburg.
 He's walking about town with no shoes and seems to have an injury on his left ankle.
+Low factory wages were clearly not doing enough to keep this young boy and his family going.

 4. In this vintage photo from a South Carolina mill, a young boy is tending carding equipment in a spinning room.